elatov/elatov.github.io/_posts/2013-01-22-rhcsa-and-rhce-chapter-3-disks-and-partitioning.md

 >
 > **Level 0**
 >
-> RAID level 0, often called &#8220;striping,&#8221; is a performance-oriented striped data mapping technique.
+> RAID level 0, often called "striping," is a performance-oriented striped data mapping technique.
 This means the data being written to the array is broken down into strips and written across the member disks of the array, allowing high I/O performance at low inherent cost but provides no redundancy.
 >
 > Many RAID level 0 implementations will only stripe the data across the member devices up to the size of the smallest device in the array.
 This means that if you have multiple devices with slightly different sizes, each device will get treated as though it is the same size as the smallest drive.
 Therefore, the common storage capacity of a level 0 array is equal to the capacity of the smallest member disk in a Hardware RAID or the capacity of smallest member partition in a Software RAID multiplied by the number of disks or partitions in the array.
 >
 > **Level 1**
 >
-> RAID level 1, or &#8220;mirroring,&#8221; has been used longer than any other form of RAID.
-Level 1 provides redundancy by writing identical data to each member disk of the array, leaving a &#8220;mirrored&#8221; copy on each disk.
+> RAID level 1, or "mirroring," has been used longer than any other form of RAID.
+Level 1 provides redundancy by writing identical data to each member disk of the array, leaving a "mirrored" copy on each disk.
 Mirroring remains popular due to its simplicity and high level of data availability.
 Level 1 operates with two or more disks, and provides very good data reliability and improves performance for read-intensive applications but at a relatively high cost.
 >
 > The storage capacity of the level 1 array is equal to the capacity of the smallest mirrored hard disk in a Hardware RAID or the smallest mirrored partition in a Software RAID.
 Level 1 redundancy is the highest possible among all RAID types, with the array being able to operate with only a single disk present.
 >
 > **Level 5**
 >
 > This is the most common type of RAID.
-By distributing parity across all of an array&#8217;s member disk drives, RAID level 5 eliminates the write bottleneck inherent in level 4.
+By distributing parity across all of an array's member disk drives, RAID level 5 eliminates the write bottleneck inherent in level 4.
 The only performance bottleneck is the parity calculation process itself.
 With modern CPUs and Software RAID, that is usually not a bottleneck at all since modern CPUs can generate parity very fast.
 However, if you have a sufficiently large number of member devices in a software RAID5 array such that the combined aggregate data transfer speed across all devices is high enough, then this bottleneck can start to come into play.
 >
 > As with level 4, level 5 has asymmetrical performance, with reads substantially outperforming writes.
 The storage capacity of RAID level 5 is calculated the same way as with level 4.
 >